-- 8.1 External auditors will be appointed at each Annual General Meeting following a recommendation by the Management Committee and in line with the Association's Rules and current statutory requirements. - 8.2 Auditors will be appointed following a tendering process, which will take place at least every 5 years (normally on a 3 plus 2 year appointment and subject to an annual renewal of the appointment).
-The Association shall review the performance of its external auditors annually and review the Engagement Letter every year 3 years unless the service level dictates otherwise. - 8.3 The role of the external auditors must be clearly detailed in an Engagement Letter provided by the external auditor. - 8.4 Preparation of the annual Report and Financial Statements shall be undertaken by the Association's Finance Team.
-A year end timetable should be completed by the

-Finance Agent/Manager and agreed with the external auditors prior to commencement of the year end statutory audit.
+- 8.1 External auditors will be appointed at each Annual General Meeting following a recommendation by the MC and in line with the Association's Rules and current statutory requirements. - Auditors will be appointed following a tendering process, at least every 5 years (normally on a three plus 2-year appointment and subject to an annual renewal of the appointment).
+The Association shall review the performance of its external auditors annually and review the Engagement Letter every year 3 years unless the service level dictates otherwise. - 8.3 The role of the external auditors must be clearly detailed in their Engagement Letter. - 8.4 The Association's Finance Team will prepare the annual Report and Financial Statements.
+A year-end timetable must be completed by the Director and agreed with the external auditors prior to commencement of the year-end statutory audit.
 The Report and Financial Statements must be in the required format and contain the report of the external auditors.
-In addition, it must contain a Report from the Management Committee to include comment on past and future developments together with a separate Management Committee report on the systems of internal financial control.
+In addition, it must contain a Report from the MC to include comment on past and future developments together with a separate MC report on the systems of internal financial control. - 8.5 Draft audited financial statements will be presented to the HR, FA&R for review and recommendation to the MC for approval at an appropriate meeting.
+Final audited

-- 8.5 Draft audited financial statements will be presented to the Finance, Audit and Risk Sub-committee for review and recommendation to the Management Committee for approval at an appropriate meeting.
-Final audited accounts will be laid before the Annual General Meeting to be held no later than 6 months after the end of the financial year. - 8.6 Final audited and signed accounts will be submitted to the SHR, OSCR, FCA, TPT and to the lenders within the required timescales following the financial year end. - 8.7 A copy of the auditor's Management Letter/Audit Report and the Management Committee's response thereon will also be submitted to the SHR within required timescales. - 8.8 The external audit functions shall be overseen by the Finance, Audit and Risk Subcommittee and in line with good practice the Finance, Audit and Risk Subcommittee shall have the opportunity for a private session with the external and internal auditor at least once a year, without senior staff.
+- accounts will be laid before the Annual General Meeting to be held no later than 6 months after the end of the financial year. - 8.6 Final audited and signed accounts will be submitted to the SHR, OSCR, FCA, TPT and to the lenders within the required timescales following the financial year end. - 8.7 A copy of the auditor's Management Letter/Audit Report and the MC's response thereon will also be submitted to the SHR within required timescales. - 8.8 The external audit functions shall be overseen by the HR, FA&R and in line with good practice the HR, FA&R shall have the opportunity for a private session with the external and internal auditor at least once a year, without senior staff.